Competition Overview

 Video Submission Round

-All students submit their video pitches online.
+All students submit their video pitches online and judges will select the top 10 pitches to advance.

 Finale: Live “Shark Tank–Style” Event